hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/633_iv_sharat_chakravarty.md

 you also proceed now by merely putting your faith on some such beliefs.

-Disciple: True, I am also living now by believing in something; but I have the Shâstras for my authority.
+Disciple: True, I am also living now by believing in something; but I have the Shāstras for my authority.
 I do not accept any faith opposed to the Shastras.

 Swamiji: What do you mean by the Shastras?
 If the Upanishads are